Entanglement Asymmetry and Quantum Mpemba Effect for Non-Abelian Global Symmetry: Introduction

 Given the difficulty of computing entanglement asymmetry directly, we instead evaluate the $n$-th Rényi entanglement asymmetry $\Delta S_{A}^{(n)}$ which yields the entanglement asymmetry in the limit $n \to 1$.
 Crucially, conformal symmetry enables us to express these Rényi entanglement asymmetries in terms of $2n$-point correlation functions, which are tractable via CFT techniques.
 In particular, we compute the second Rényi entanglement asymmetry (i.e., $n=2$) using exact four-point functions, which are obtained analytically by solving the Knizhnik–Zamolodchikov equations \cite{Knizhnik:1984nr} and are explicitly known in \cite{Christe:1986cy, Zamolodchikov:1986bd}.

 With these exact results, we analyze the R\'enyi entanglement asymmetry in WZW model and explore various asymptotic regimes, such as the long-time limit and the large-interval limit.
 We also investigate the real-time dynamics of the R\'enyi entanglement asymmetry and provide clear evidence of the quantum Mpemba effect for $\text{SU}(N)$ symmetry in both cases of fundamental and adjoint primaries.
-More interestingly, for the initial state built from the primary in the fundamental representation, we uncover a new type of quantum Mpemba effect: increasing the rank $N$ amplifies the initial symmetry breaking, while accelerating the symmetry restoration.
-Conversely, increasing the level $k$ weakens the initial symmetry breaking, while decelerating the symmetry restoration.
+More interestingly, for the initial state built from the primary in the fundamental representation, we uncover a new type of quantum Mpemba effect: increasing the rank $N$ amplifies the initial symmetry breaking, while accelerating the symmetry restoration.\footnote{This phenomenon differs from most existing studies of entanglement asymmetry and the quantum Mpemba effect in CFTs.
+Previous works (e.g. \cite{Chen:2023gql}) typically fix a single theory and vary the initial state, for instance by changing the representation of the excitation, to study how the asymmetry evolves.
+In contrast, we fix the initial state (e.g. in the fundamental or adjoint representation) and vary the rank $N$, which corresponds to moving across a family of distinct CFTs rather than changing parameters within a single theory.
+From this perspective, the observed Mpemba-like behavior reflects a nontrivial dependence on the underlying theory itself.
+To our knowledge, realizing quantum Mpemba behavior through varying $N$ at fixed representation has not been explored previously, and thus constitutes a new direction in the study of entanglement asymmetry.} Conversely, increasing the level $k$ weakens the initial symmetry breaking, while decelerating the symmetry restoration.
 Such a realization of quantum Mpemba effect though symmetry restoration has not been reported in previous works.
 On the other hand, in the case of adjoint primary, we are not able to find any evidence for this new type of quantum Mpemba effect.
 This may suggest that this quantum Mpemba effect is not a universal phenomenon although we have not explored other representations.
 We leave further analysis about this new type of quamtum Mpemba effect to future studies.

 This paper is organized as follows.
 In Section \ref{sec:EA_in_CFT}, we review the definition and basic properties of the entanglement asymmetry in quantum field theories and explain how it can be expressed in terms of correlation functions.
 In Section \ref{sec:EA_in_WZW}, we derive the exact result of second R\'enyi entanglement asymmetry for the initial state build from the fundamental primary, and analyze its asymptotic behavior as well as the quantum Mpemba effect.
 In Section \ref{sec:current_EA}, we analyze the symmetry restoration structures for the initial state constructed from the WZW current in the adjoint representation.
 Finally, in Section \ref{sec:conclusion_and_discussion}, we summarize this paper and list some future directions.
 In Appendix \ref{sec:4pt_function_in_WZW}, we review the four-point function of two fundamental and two anti-fundamental primaries.
 In Appendix \ref{sec:Asymptotic_derivation}, we give detailed analysis on asymptotic behaviors of the second R\'enyi entanglement asymmetry.